reubenharry/sampler-benchmarks/Readme.md

 See [here](./results/grads_to_low_error.csv) folder for the results.

-As the package is developed, the goal is to expand the set of models and samplers. **Anyone is welcome to contribute either a sampler or a new model!**
+As the package is developed, the goal is to expand the set of models, samplers and statistics. **Anyone is welcome to contribute a new sampler, model or statistic!**

 # Installation